awsdocs/aws-batch-user-guide/doc_source/get-set-up-for-aws-batch.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. From the navigation bar, select a region for the security group\.
-Security groups are specific to a region, so you should select the same region in which you created your key pair\.
+1. From the navigation bar, select a Region for the security group\.
+Security groups are specific to a region, so you should select the same Region in which you created your key pair\.

 1. In the navigation pane, choose **Security Groups**, **Create Security Group**\.

 1. Enter a name for the new security group and a description\.
-Choose a name that is easy for you to remember, such as your IAM user name, followed by \_SG\_, plus the region name\.
+Choose a name that you can remember, such as your IAM user name, followed by \_SG\_, plus the Region name\.
 For example, *me*\_SG\_*useast1*\.

 1. In the **VPC** list, ensure that your default VPC is selected; it's marked with an asterisk \(\*\)\.
 **Note**